 So When Will the Inca Trail be Available to Hike?

-So I can’t hike the Inca Trail to Machu Picchu?
+So What if I can’t Get a Permit for the Inca Trail to Machu Picchu?

-Actually, you still can.
-The good news is the Km104 Royal Inca Trail 2D is open and running at just 30% capacity.
-This means that you can still hike into Machu Picchu through the Sungate, and complete the final day of the “classic” Inca trail.
-You just won’t be able to do the full four or five-day hike.
+This is a major possibility, especially with the current restrictions.
+But, the good news is the Km104 Royal Inca Trail 2D is open and running with many more permits available.
+This means that you can still hike into Machu Picchu through the Sungate, and complete the final day of the “classic” Inca trail, regardless of whether you can get a longer trail permit.

-If you still want to take part in a multi-day trek, then you can then choose from any of these amazing options.
+If you still want to take part in a multi-day trek, but you miss out on your opportunity for the classic Inca Trail, then you can then choose from any of these amazing options.
 With each of these options we are confident we can run a safe, fun, and socially distanced experience, and give you a unique opportunity to trek in spectacular parts of the Andes on virtually deserted original Inca trails, avoid other hikers, and still get to Machu Picchu on foot.

 Alternative treks to Machu Picchu when Inca Trail permits are sold out